Last updated on 2026-03-12

 Program Overview

 Humber’s User Experience (UX) Design graduate certificate is designed to equip students with the interdisciplinary skills necessary for innovation in design.
 The program emphasizes a balance between design desirability, technological feasibility, and business viability.
-Over the course of three semesters, students will engage in design research, synthesis, and prototyping experiences, preparing them to tackle real-world problems effectively.
-The curriculum focuses on human-centered design methods, interaction design, and quality assurance practices, ensuring that students are well-versed in creating user interfaces that align with corporate strategies.
-By the end of the program, students will have developed a comprehensive portfolio showcasing their design products, ready to launch their careers in the dynamic field of UX design.
+Over the course of two semesters, students will engage in design research, synthesis, and prototyping experiences, preparing them to tackle real-world problems.
+The curriculum focuses on human-centered design methods, interaction design, and the latest trends in UX, including the integration of AI.
+By the end of the program, students will have developed a portfolio showcasing their skills, ready to launch their careers in the dynamic field of UX design.

 Program Structure